 During the appointment, the energy advisor will attempt to install the products when possible to maximize your energy savings.
 There are some restrictions on where the energy-saving products may be installed, which the energy advisor will discuss with you during your appointment.
 The energy advisor will not install the energy-saving products if they are not confident that they can install them safely or without damaging property.

 An energy advisor will perform the assessment.
 All energy advisors are ComEd-authorized contractors and will have a badge to identify themselves.

 The assessment typically lasts 30 – 60 minutes, but may vary depending on the size of your building.

 The ComEd Energy Efficiency Program offers additional tips, tools and rebates to help residential and business customers save money and energy.
-Visit ComEd.com to explore all of the offerings available.

-No, this is a free, walk-through assessment of your building’s energy usage and includes the installation of free energy-saving products.
+No, this is a free, walk-through assessment of your building’s energy use and includes the installation of free energy-saving products.
 An energy audit typically includes more comprehensive analytics and diagnostics including thermal imaging, blower door testing and combustion safety testing.
-An energy audit typically requires an ‘out of pocket’ expense, whereas ComEd’s home energy assessment is free.
+An energy audit typically requires an ‘out of pocket’ expense, whereas ComEd’s energy assessment is free.

-A building representative is required to be present during the assessment to accompany the energy advisor, to answer questions about your property, and provide access to individual units and common areas with space and water heating equipment.
+A building representative is required to be present during the assessment to accompany the energy advisor, to answer questions about your property, and provide access to individual units and common areas with space heating and water heating equipment.

 The ComEd Energy Efficiency Program is funded in compliance with state law.